AlexanderGaul/xray_ct/README.md

 such that the user can view any plane in the volume from any direction.
 In the same way as in the DVR visualization, the MPR's transfer function can be changed regarding range and color.
-To imporove the visualization of the cutting plane's current location, its current rotation is shown directly below the visualization.
+To improve the visualization of the cutting plane's current location, its current rotation is shown directly below the visualization.